DBS checks and your mental health

-Explains what a DBS check is, and what you can do if you are unhappy with the information held about you by the police, including information about your mental health.
+Explains what a DBS check is, and what you can do if you are unhappy with the information the police hold about you.
+This includes any information about your mental health.

-Here is the process for a standard or advanced DBS check:
+Here is the process for a standard or enhanced DBS check:

 Here is a flowchart showing the application process described above.

 It usually takes 14 days to process a DBS check.
 But it can take longer if:

 - You give any incorrect details for the check

 - Several police forces need to be involved in the check